Our top priority at Jest is simple: we must continually earn the privilege of being in our users’ messaging inbox.

 We know that being part of your inbox is a privilege - and we treat it that way.

-1. Players Start the Conversation.
+1. Users Start the Conversation.
 Always.

 In a world where every brand is fighting for notifications and attention, we chose the opposite approach.
 Messaging is intimate; it lives alongside conversations with friends, family, and partners.
 That proximity demands restraint.
 We only show up when invited.

-2. Players Are Always in Control
+2. Users Are Always in Control

 Control is often treated as a feature.
 We believe it’s a right.